LOKE/errors/README.md

 Errors created are automatically counted using [prom-client](https://github.com/siimon/prom-client).

-You will need to provide your registry if you wish these metrics to be usable.
+You will need to provide your register if you wish these metrics to be usable.

 ```js
 const { createErrorType, registerMetrics, registry } = require("./index");